Lukas Fadinger

 Lukas Fadinger (born 27 September 2000) is an Austrian professional footballer who plays for Scottish Premiership club Motherwell.

 Career

 Sturm Graz

 On 11 June 2019 SK Sturm Graz announced, that Fadinger had been loaned out to SV Lafnitz for the 2019–20 season.

 TSV Hartberg

 On 11 September 2020 he signed with TSV Hartberg.

 Rheindorf Altach

 Before the 2023–24 season, Fadinger signed a two-year contract with Rheindorf Altach.

 Motherwell

 Fadinger signed a two-year contract with Scottish Premiership club Motherwell in May 2025.
+On 19 May 2026, Motherwell announced that Fadinger had signed a one-year contract extension that will see him remain at the club until 2028.